 How much would it cost to buy a city?
 That's a question usually reserved for Batman villians, but it could be done if the first 12 members of the Forbes' World Billionaire List pooled their money together.

-The folks over at PropertyShark did some math to see how the wealthy dozen could divy up Manhattan.
-They put their results in the handy infograpic posted below.
+The folks over at PropertyShark did some math to see how "the wealthy dozen" could divvy up Manhattan.
+They put their results in a handy infographic, which we posted below.